simonwb98/2D_KMC/README.md

 this plotting function is in "contour.py" within the data folder.
 This file will have to be altered to fit the needs of each simulation-experiment comparison procedure, but it is primarily a visualization tool.

+### For further references, the undergraduate thesis outlining the general theory and code architecture is provided in pdf form.